 Products from this research include:

-Guidelines for DCC to consider in future funding, regulation, and programming
+- Guidelines for California’s Department of Cannabis Control (DCC) to consider in future funding, regulation, and programming

-GIS layers and Mapping Tools for protecting Tribal Cultural Resources from cannabis development, while ensuring the confidentiality of sensitive information
+- GIS layer and Mapping Tools for protecting Tribal Cultural Resources from cannabis development, while ensuring the confidentiality of sensitive information

 Maps from UC Berkeley research depict the density and potential impact of permitted cannabis sites on Tribal territories and land holdings.